On this page:

 - If your hotel has difficulty maintaining hours for staff, you can arrange for your employee to use any accrued but unused vacation time prior to laying the employee off, although you are not required to.

 - Should you be forced to lay staff off, you are able to do so temporarily, according to the Government of Alberta’s Employment Standards Code.
-In Alberta, the maximum duration of a temporary layoff is 60 total days within a 120-day period.

 - The notice must: